 Lose weight!
-Dark pigmentation is easier to address when you lose weight.
-Fat cells alter the body’s hormone levels and can contribute to increasing the darkening and sun sensitivity.
+A too-dark pigmented skin tone on the face and neck is easier to address when you lose weight.
+Fat cells alter the body’s hormone levels and can contribute to increased darkening and sun sensitivity.

-Address the reason for the discoloration (outline above) and make the necessary lifestyle changes.
+Address the exact reason for your discoloration and make the necessary lifestyle changes.

 Protect From The Sun

 Protect your skin by practicing “safe sun“.
 Use a micronized zinc oxide and/or titanium dioxide sunscreen, apply a generous amount, and massage gently until it disappears.
 Apply extra to problem areas.
 Don’t forget your neck, chest, arms, feet, and hands.
 Avoid the sun whenever humanly possible.
-Stay in the shade when possible and cover-up.
+Stay in the shade when possible and cover up to protect your skin.
 Purchase a lightweight “booney hat” with a wide brim.
 Use extreme caution around bodies of water, sand, and snow, which can bounce the sun up into your face.

-Reapply sunscreen hourly when in direct sun, and after swimming, sweating, and when driving, walking, golfing, running, swimming, skiing, gardening, doing outdoor work, and playing sports.
+Reapply a generous amount of sunscreen hourly when in direct sun, after swimming, sweating, and when driving, walking, golfing, running, swimming, skiing, gardening, doing outdoor work, and playing sports.

 Get your car windows tinted to the legal limit.
 Keep windows up and sunroof closed!

 Protect your eye area.
 Wear large 100% UV protective sunglasses that cover the entire eye area.
-Prescription eyeglasses that “transitions” when you go outside may not darken enough in cars and buses and are usually way too small to do the job.
+Prescription “transition” eyeglasses don’t darken enough inside of cars and buses and are usually way too small to do the job.
 Don’t be fooled by overcast skies because the glare-producing, skin-darkening UVA rays can penetrate clouds and windshields.

-Don’t use scented products on any sun-exposed body parts, even with sunscreen.
+Don’t use scented products or spray cologne on any sun-exposed body parts, even with sunscreen.

 Product Use or Over-Use

 Don’t try to rush things!
-If your skin gets irritated, you may be overusing your active skin brighteners by applying them too thick or too often.
+If your skin gets irritated, you may be overusing your active skin brighteners by applying them too thick or too often, or failing to massage them into the skin.
 Being heavy-handed can cause dryness.

-Never attempt to ‘dot’ brightener or exfoliants onto the dark spots only.
+Never attempt to ‘dot’ brighteners or exfoliants onto the dark spots only.

 Never apply a thicker coat of your skin brightener or exfoliant to dark areas.
 This will cause light “halos” around the dark spots and patches, and cause irritation and rebound darkening of those areas.

-Follow-up evaluations allow us to monitor your progress, product use, sun practices, health and lifestyle.
-We often adjust your treatment plan and product potency to boost the results.
+Follow-up evaluations allow us to monitor your progress, product use, sun practices, health, and lifestyle.
+We often adjust your treatment plan and product potency to boost your results.